varunchari/PacketCapture/newProposal.md

 ##Introduction

-In-Vehicle Distributed Connectivity (IVDCM) allows In-vehicle applications on TCU and SYNC to receive/send data to cloud using desired networking intent.
+In-Vehicle Distributed Connectivity (IVDCM) allows In-vehicle applications on Telematics Control Unit (TCU) and In-Vehicle Infotainment (IVI) to receive/send data to cloud using desired networking intent.
 The intent can be either low level policy or high level intent.
-This proposal highlights how IVDCM on SYNC facilitates sending data using SYNC Wi-Fi and SDL.
-It allows exposing both SDL and Wi-Fi as network interfaces for the applications on SYNC, thus providing a central platform for managing connection interfaces on SYNC.
-This proposal highlights integration with SDL and not SYNC Wi-Fi
+This proposal highlights how IVDCM on IVI facilitates sending data using IVI Wi-Fi and SDL.
+It allows exposing both SDL and Wi-Fi as network interfaces for the applications on IVI, thus providing a central platform for managing connection interfaces on IVI.
+This proposal highlights integration with SDL and not IVI Wi-Fi

 ##Motivation

-Currently to upload or download, SDL enabled application on SYNC, utilizes application layer protocols like HTTP on the phone by sending SDL RPC messages.
-For example, if a SDL enabled application on SYNC needs to get some data from the cloud, the HTTP request is serialized into JSON and sent to the phone; phone then utilizes the HTTP service and makes a request to get the data.
-It is worth noting that, application on SYNC assumes the availability of HTTP service on the phone.
+Currently to upload or download, SDL enabled application on IVI, utilizes application layer protocols like HTTP on the phone by sending SDL RPC messages.
+For example, if a SDL enabled application on IVI needs to get some data from the cloud, the HTTP request is serialized into JSON and sent to the phone; phone then utilizes the HTTP service and makes a request to get the data.
+It is worth noting that, application on IVI assumes the availability of HTTP service on the phone.
 Since HTTP is a basic service and is supported on all smartphones, this method works.
 Let’s assume that an application wants to do a MQTT request, unfortunately MQTT is not a universally supported service like HTTP and is not supported and thus we won’t be able to make the request.
-The primary motivation of this proposal is to make application on SYNC make IP data request through phone using SDL, thus becoming agnostic to application layer protocol support on the mobile.
+The primary motivation of this proposal is to make application on IVI make IP data request through phone using SDL, thus becoming agnostic to application layer protocol support on the mobile.

 ##Proposed solution